samuel8876170/Chinese-Chess-Xiangqi/README.md

 If you don't know which pieces refer to which class, you can find the img file recognise the name and its appearance.

 If you don't know about this game, I try to explain it a little:
-    The Goal is to checkmate the opponent's king then win.
+    -The Goal is to checkmate the opponent's king then win.
-    Different type of piece have different move route of course.
+    -Different type of piece have different move route of course.
         (If you want to know the details of it, just try to download the files and play a few moves with each pieces.)
-    I believe the most complicated route of piece is the 'Cannon'(class name of .py is 'Boom' lol) which
+    -I believe the most complicated route of piece is the 'Cannon'(class name of .py is 'Boom' lol) which
         need a intermediary(teammates/opponents' pieces) to capture the opponents.
 </pre>